Black-box optimization on hyper-rectangle using Recursive Modified Pattern Search and application to ROC-based Classification Problem: Appendix E : On parallel computation with RMPS : Matrix Completion Problem with SCAD penalty

 The problem of recovering an unknown matrix from only a given fraction of its entries is known as matrix completion problem. \cite{Candes2009} first proposed a method to recover a matrix from a few given entries solving a convex optimization problem.
 Later to solve this problem, \cite{Candes2010} minimized nuclear norm of the matrix subject to the constraint that the given entries of the matrix should be the same.
 In other words, suppose we have a matrix $\mathbf{Y}=(y_{ij})_{n \times n}$ with some missing values.
 In that case, as mentioned in \cite{Candes2010}, the complete matrix $\mathbf{Y}$ can be obtained by solving the following problem,

 where $||\mathbf{M}||_*=\sum_i\sigma_i(\mathbf{M})$ denotes the nuclear norm, $\sigma_i(\mathbf{M})$ being the $i$-th singular value of matrix $\mathbf{M}$.
 This problem can be solved using convex optimization technique.
-On a closer look, it is noticeable that minimizing nuclear norm in this fashion in similar to the LASSO (\cite{Tibshirani1996}) penalty term. \cite{Fan2001} proposed Smoothly Clipped Absolute Deviation (SCAD) penalty which was shown to have more desirable properties compared to LASSO for solving shrinkage based variable selection problems.
+On a closer look, it can be noted that minimizing nuclear norm in this fashion in similar to the LASSO (\cite{Tibshirani1996}) penalty term. \cite{Fan2001} proposed Smoothly Clipped Absolute Deviation (SCAD) penalty which was shown to have more desirable properties compared to LASSO for solving shrinkage based variable selection problems.
 But unlike LASSO, SCAD penalty is not a convex minimization (or concave maximization) problem.
-In this section, the matrix completion problem has been solved using the SCAD penalty with RMPS.
+In this section, the matrix completion problem is solved using the SCAD penalty with RMPS.
 The matrix completion problem using SCAD penalty can be re-formulated as

-where $\sigma_i(\mathbf{X})$ are singular values and $f_i$ is the SCAD penalty function dependent of tuning parameters $\lambda$ and $a\;(=3.7)$ (see \cite{Fan2001}).\\
+where $\sigma_i(\mathbf{X})$ are singular values and $f_i$ is the SCAD penalty function dependent of tuning parameters $\lambda$ and $a\;(=3.7)$ (see \cite{Fan2001}).

 We consider a picture (Figure \ref{fig:GIVEN_PIC}) with $61\times 61$ pixels where approximately half (1877 to be precise) of its pixels are missing.
-The problem given by Equation \eqref{scad} can been seen as a black-box function of dimension of 1877 (i.e., the number of missing pixels).
+The problem given by \eqref{scad} can been seen as a black-box function of dimension of 1877 (i.e., the number of missing pixels).
 It is also known that the numerical value of grey level of each pixel must be between 0 and 255.
 This problem is solved using RMPS method.
-We fit the model for 30 values of $\lambda$ which are $\{100,200, \ldots, 3000\}$ and we obtain the best visual output for $\lambda=900$ (Figure \ref{fig:SCAD_FINAL_POINT_900}).\\
+We fit the model for 30 values of $\lambda$ which are $\{100,200, \ldots, 3000\}$ and only the best visual output ($\lambda=900$) is reported in Figure \ref{fig:SCAD_FINAL_POINT_900}.